lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image::  quassel-input-widget.png

 To change how quassel displays the topic of each channel use the :guilabel:`Topic Widget` tab.
 To use a custom font for your topic press the :guilabel:`Custom font` checkbox and to choose a different font press the :guilabel:`Choose` button.
 To choose to resize to fit the topic check the :guilabel:`Resize dynamically to fit contents`.
 To only do this when you hove over the topic check the :guilabel:`On hover only` checkbox.

+To view settings for spellcheck use the :guilabel:`Spell Checking` tab.
+To change the default language for you spell check use the :guilabel:`Default language` drop down menu.
+To toggle autodetecting language check the :guilabel:`Enable autodetection of language` checkbox.

 To have additional settings on highlights use the :guilabel:`Highlights` tab.
 To add other words or names to highlight you can press the :guilabel:`Add` button.
 To change what you want a name or word to be highlighted double click on the :guilabel:`Name` column.
 To toggle enabling being highlighted by the name check or uncheck the checkbox in the :guilabel:`Enabled` column.
 To make being highlighted case sensitive check the checkbox in the checkbox in the :guilabel:`CS` column.
 To use a regular expression for the rule to highlight check the checkbox in the :guilabel:`RegEx` column.
 To remove this highlight rule press the :guilabel:`Remove` button.